 12. (a) “When I send Artemas or Tycicus to you; endeavor to come to me at Nicopolis; for I have decided to winter there.”
 (Titus 3:12 Lamsa).
 Artemas is named after the Greek goddess Artemis (Diana- in Vulgate).
 This woman was probably a lesbian since Bible names have meanings, and carry characteristics about the person.
 It's as if she has the same character and nature of the goddess - a lesbian, protector of women, huntress, midwife.
 Artemis is called a par-then-os "lesbian, virgin."
 Artemis was worshipped as one of the primary goddesses of childbirth and midwifery.
 This may be because Artemis believed she had been chosen by the Fates to be a midwife.
 Artemis also assisted her mother in the delivery of her twin brother Apollo; since she was born first (the 6th day).
 We know from the Hebrew Bible that lesbians occupied the office of "midwife" frequently.
 Artemis is also seen doing "manly" or "lesbian" things such as being the patron and protector of young girls and hunting.
 Artemis swore never to marry.
 She sat on her father Zeus' knee and asked him to grant her several wishes.
 A few of the wishes were: "to remain a virgin, to have many names to set her apart from her brother Phoiḅos (Apollo), to have a bow and arrow made by the Cyclops, and to have twenty Amnisides Nymphs as handmaidens to watch her dogs and bow while she rested.
 The fact that she didn't want to ever marry seems suspicious to me.
 That desire would be unnatural because God made us sexual creatures.
 It would however make sense if she was a lesbian. - In another story, she changes Siproites, a boy, into a girl, because he either sees her naked or attempts to rape her.
 Was Siproites turned into a lesbian then?
 Artemis, the goddess of forests and hills, was worshipped throughout ancient Greece.
 Her best known cults were on the island of Delos (her birthplace), in Attica at Brauron and Mounikhia (near Piraeus), and in Sparta.
 At Ephesus in Ionia, Turkey - she was worshipped as a mother goddess.
 The temple there was probably the best known center of her worship except for Delos.

 (b) "I am entrusting to you Phoiḅe our sister, who is a servant of the church in Kenchreais, that you may receive her in our Lord as is right of the saints, and in every matter that she seeks from you, you shall stand by (serve, help) her; because she also was a protector of many [and] also of me."
 (Rom.
 16:1-2).
 Phoiḅe means "bright, pure, radiant" and is one of the names of Artemis - "The Bright or Pure."
 So Phoiḅe already comes across as a lesbian to me.
 She is also called a qa-yum-ta "protector;" an occupation of a lesbian.
-The Greek New Testament has the word pros-ta-tis1 "one who stands before and protects, a guardian, champion, front-rank-woman."
-It can have a secondary meaning of a "servant."
+The Greek New Testament has the verbal-noun pros-ta-tis1 "one who stands before and protects, a guardian, champion, front-rank-woman" - from the composite verb: pros-ta-te-o "to stand before (protect)" or "to stand before as a leader."
+The noun can have a secondary meaning of a "servant."
 However, I wouldn't translate this word as "servant" here because she is already called a servant in verse one (i.e. di-a-ko-nos / msham-sha-ni-tha - servant).
 The KJV translated pros-ta-tis terribly as: "a succourer (helper);" which isn't the most obvious meaning for this word.
-Judith's maid was called a pa-ra-sta-tis2 "one who stands by or near, defender, one's comrade on the flank."
+Judith's maid was called a pa-ra-sta-tis2 "one who stands by or near, defender, one's comrade on the flank" - from the composite verb: pa-ras-ta-teo "to stand by or near."
 Both Greek words refer to "defenders," but in slightly different positions.
 Hebrew would use two words versus one Greek composite word made up of two words.
 (1 Sam.
 22:6) mentions that Shaul and his servants [i.e. guards] standing by (around) him were in Giḅeah.
 Eglon, king of Moaḅ, also had guards "standing by him" that left when Ehud arrived (Judg.
 3:19). - Like the second Greek word, Yehoshua (Joshua), the son of Nun, "was standing before (serving)" Mosheh (Deut.
 1:38).
 Along that meaning, (Deut.
 17:12) talks about a priest who is standing to serve."
-Artemis was likely called a pros-ta-tis "defender (f.)" and her twin brother Apollon likely was called a pros-ta-tes "defender (m.)."
-Liddell and Scott's Greek-English Lexicon gives references of both of them where a form of the composite verb root pros-ta-tei-a "standing before" is used.
+Artemis was likely called a pros-ta-tis "defender (f.)" and her twin brother Apollon likely was called a pros-ta-tes "defender" (m.).
+Compare (2 Macc.
+3:4).
+The older Liddell and Scott's Greek-English Lexicon gives references of both of them under the state of being form entry of: pros-ta-tei-a "standing before (protection)."